Using Points & Miles to Travel to Wine Spectator Grand Tour Events

 After that you'd still have Chase Ultimate Rewards points remaining.
 If you really wanted to do this whole thing "for free" you could use those points for the event admission, meals or parking.
 But since that's only a penny a point I'd probably pay for them out of pocket and save my valuable Ultimate Rewards points or something higher leverage like premium cabin international flights.

-40K Barclay points are easy to redeem towards travel
+40K Barclay points are easy to redeem towards travel and 2+% cashback every is good for ongoing spend |

 A third card I'd get, depending on my current point balances and the flights available to me, is the Barclay Arrival+.
 It also comes with a 40K point signup bonus but the points work differently than with Chase.
 To use Barclay Arrival points you just charge travel (air, hotel, rental car) to your card and erase the charges at a rate of a penny a point.
 There's no award availability you need to search for and no loyalty programs to figure out.
 You just charge travel and erase it, up to $400 to start.
 The card is also nice for ongoing spend because it pays 2% on all purchases when the points are redeemed towards travel.